Philip-Otter/OCM/README.md

 ## What is it?
 ***

-OCM is a Python driven browser based container for video game cheat files.
+OCM is a Python driven, browser based, framework for video game cheat files.

 ## How does it work?
 ***